Can I change my energy payment method to save money in the UK? (June 2026)

 Regional and meter considerations (England, Scotland & Wales)

-Your rates can vary by region, and certain meters affect which tariffs and payment methods are available.
+The cap figures above are GB averages — your actual rates vary by region, and certain meters affect which tariffs and payment methods are available.

 Economy 7 / multi-rate meters